Updated On: October 25, 2021

-After you’ve covered some miles on your test drive, hop out and take a good look at the tires.
+After you’ve covered some miles on your test drive, hop out and take a good look around.
+Check that the tires are in good condition.
 Inspect the paint for chips or scratches, and give your nose a workout—inside the car, outside the car, and under the hood.
 If anything looks or smells wrong, don't be afraid to ask about it.

 5. Close The Deal

-Finally, once you’ve done your due diligence, it’s time to talk turkey.
-You’ll be in a more comfortable negotiating position if you enter negotiations having already secured financing from an outside bank or credit union.
+Once you’ve done your due diligence, it’s time to talk turkey.
+You’ll be in a more comfortable negotiating position if you enter negotiations having already secured financing options, like pre-approval from an outside lender (typically a bank or credit union).
 Don’t forget the Instant Market Value estimate, either.
-While it’s fine to pitch a figure a little lower than the IMV, keep in mind starting significantly below market price may lead to a dead end.
-Pitch a respectful offer and make sure the dealership understands you’ve done your research.
+While it’s fine to pitch a figure a little lower than the IMV, keep in mind that starting significantly below the manufacturer's suggested retail price (MSRP)may lead to a dead end.
+Pitch a respectful offer and make sure the dealership understands that you’ve done your research to identify the best price.
 Car dealers stand to make money on more than just the purchase price of a vehicle, so a willingness to buy some of the add-ons like floor mats or rustproofing may entice them to go lower than they typically would.

 All dealers will add taxes and fees to the final sales price.
-It can be frustrating, but these fees generally aren’t worked into the advertised price.
-However, this is rarely an attempt by the dealership to pad its bottom line and shouldn’t be considered out of line.
+It can be frustrating for car buyers, but these fees generally aren’t worked into the advertised price.
+However, this is rarely an attempt by the dealership to pad its bottom line, and it shouldn’t be considered out of line.

 There will generally be a little back-and-forth in your negotiation, so don’t get too frustrated when you end up speaking with a litany of dealership employees—the salesperson has a manager, after all.
+This is all part of the buying experience.
 Stand your ground, come prepared, and don’t be afraid to walk away.
 With these tips in hand, we hope you’ll leave with a new set of car keys.